rachelando/scaffolding/source/8-quiz.rst

 	</div>

 Thank you for using EarlyAccess!
-Hopefully you are now better able to appreciate the importance of accessibility in web design!
+We hope you are now better able to appreciate the importance of accessibility in web design!